top of page

 What Your PSAT Actually Measures and Why Your Score Matters

-PSAT is not just a practice test; it is exclusively designed to measure college readiness.
-Because the college board does not test only on your academic prowess, you must also show:
+PSAT is not just a practice test; it is designed to measure college readiness.
+The College Board does not test only your academic prowess; you must also show:

 National Merit Scholarship (NMSQT) Score Range: Let’s Clear Your Confusion

 One of the biggest areas of confusion surrounding 10th-grade PSAT score meaning is how they relate to the National Merit Scholarship.
-If you also imagine that a 1200 automatically puts you in the running, you are not alone, but you are wrong.
-Although many students assume that scoring 1200+ in PSAT puts them directly in the running for SAT score-based university positions, it surely isn't true and doesn’t work that way.
+If you think that a 1200 automatically puts you in the running, you are not alone, but you are mistaken.
+Many students assume that scoring 1200+ on the PSAT puts them directly in the running for SAT score-based university positions, but this isn’t true.
 National Merit is based on a separate Selection Index, and a 1280 PSAT score usually falls below the cutoff in most states, so a 1280 PSAT score for National Merit won’t qualify.

 What Does a 1280 Predict for Your SAT Score?

-Even though many claim to predict accurately, PSAT to SAT score conversion isn’t possible since a big optimizing factor is that these two exams are different.
-PSAT is merely a sample test for students to get an idea of what the SAT may have in store for them; however, a score of 1280 on the PSAT does not guarantee a SAT score between 1300 and 1400.
+Even though many claim to predict accurately, PSAT to SAT score conversion isn’t straightforward since a big factor is that these two exams are different.
+The PSAT is merely a sample test for students to get an idea of what the SAT may have in store for them.
+However, a score of 1280 on the PSAT does not guarantee a SAT score between 1300 and 1400.

-Although it’s the same structure that PSAT and SAT are built on.
-Similar content areas and types of reasons questions, all similar for PSAT and SAT, yet the length may differ; PSAT is shorter and easier than SAT, also known as a strong predictive accuracy tool among many, nevertheless, controversial.
+Although it’s the same structure that PSAT and SAT are built on, similar content areas and types of reasoning questions exist.
+The length may differ; the PSAT is shorter and easier than the SAT.
+It is known as a strong predictive accuracy tool among many, yet it remains controversial.

 This is where many students feel stuck.
 You got your PSAT results.
 You know 1280 is good.
 Now what?